 | 1999 |

-Kir7.1 localizes to the basolateral membrane of thyroid follicular cells and to the apical membrane of choroid plexus epithelial cells, co-localizing with Na+,K+-ATPase, suggesting functional coupling to recycle K+ and maintain pump activity. |
+Kir7.1 (KCNJ13) is localized to the basolateral membrane of thyroid follicular cells and the apical membrane of choroid plexus epithelial cells, co-localizing with Na+,K+-ATPase, consistent with functional coupling to recycle K+ for pump activity. |

-Northern blot, immunohistochemistry, subcellular fractionation |
+Immunohistochemistry, Northern blot, subcellular fractionation |

 The Biochemical journal |